Sanatnagpal/Network-Traffic-Analysis-Using-Machine-Learning/README (2).md

 ```
 ##
 Intel Distribution for Python*:
 1. The distribution is designed to scale efficiently across multiple CPU cores and threads.
-This scalability is essential for applications that required high-performance computing.
+This scalability is essential for applications that require high-performance computing.
 2. Essential Python bindings for easing integration of Intel native tools with the python project.
 It seamlessly works with Intel software and libraries.
 3. Intel Distribution for python maintains compatibility with the standard python distribution(cpython).
 This means that most existing python packages and libraries can be used seamlessly with this distribution.